-Feedly mini is a Chrome and Firefox extension.
-It automatically detects the RSS feed of the site/blog you are browsing to open and gives you the option to open it in feedly, and add it to your feeds.
-Note that you can also save articles to your Boards with Feedly mini.
+Feedly Mini is a Chrome and Firefox extension.
+It automatically detects the RSS feed of the site/blog you are browsing to open and gives you the option to open it in Feedly and add it to your Folders.
+Note that you can also save articles to your Boards with Feedly Mini.

 Search for the site’s name (as opposed to the URL)